rohgarg/split-cuda/README.md

 ### Known issues

-1. The call to `printf()` in the target executable's `main()` function segfaults after restart.
-The later `printf()` calls work fine.
-2. DLOGs in the lower half don't print any output after restart.
+1. DLOGs in the lower half don't print any output after restart.
-3. Restart segfaults if ASLR is enabled; it's probably because of address conflicts.
+2. Restart segfaults if ASLR is enabled; it's probably because of address conflicts.